oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_initiation_interval/README.md

 #### Part 1: Without `ENABLE_II`

-According to the default behaviour, the compiler does not know that the initialization loop has a smaller impact on the overall throughput.
+According to the default behavior, the compiler does not know that the initialization loop has a smaller impact on the overall throughput.
 Thus, the compiler schedules the loop using the minimum II/f<sub>MAX</sub> ratio.
 Because the initialization loop has a loop-carried dependence, it has a feedback path in the generated hardware.
 The targeted clock frequency might not be achieved by the scheduler when optimizing for the minimum II/f<sub>MAX</sub>.

 Depending on the feedback path in the long-running loop, the rest of the kernel could have run at a higher f<sub>MAX</sub>, which is the case in this design.
 The long-running loop is able to achieve an II of 1 while targeting the default f<sub>MAX</sub> but will be bottlenecked by the highest f<sub>MAX</sub> achieved by all blocks, resulting in lowered throughput.